 - Cash request can be made twice a week through the MO Department of Higher Education & Workforce Development, Financial reporting System (FRS).
-Each week bills on hand, expect expenses and payroll are review and totaled.
+On or around the 1st and the 15th of each month, bills on hand, expected expenses and payroll are review and totaled.
 Then the appropriated fund is determined and cash is ordered.
 Cash is limited to needs of the program (2 CFR 200.305(b)(1).
 Cash interest is limited to \$500.00 per year any access over that amount must be returned.
-(2 CFR 200.305(b) (7-9) (2 CFR 200.303 (a). - Expenses will be listed by category and pre-allocated based on previous months' allocations. - The preparer of the cash request and the President/COO will sign off on all requests. - Supporting documentation for the cash request and documentation from FRS will be retained at the SEWDB Admin office. - All expenses will be reviewed to ensure they are allowable under uniform guidance (2 CFR 200.403 (g).
+(2 CFR 200.305(b) (7-9) (2 CFR 200.303 (a). - The preparer of the cash request and the President/COO will sign off on all requests. - Supporting documentation for the cash request and documentation from FRS will be retained at the SEWDB Admin office. - All expenses will be reviewed to ensure they are allowable under uniform guidance (2 CFR 200.403 (g).